Hakata doll Hakata ningyo

 What is Hakata doll ?

-The name Hakata Ningyo first appeared in the 3rd Domestic Industrial Exhibition in 1890, when the dolls won a prize in recognition of their elegance and beauty; the name Hakata Ningyo was written on the certificate of commendation, and ever since it has been popularly linked with the dolls.
-The dolls entered the world stage with their appearance at the 1900 Paris World Exposition and in the ensuing century have attracted immense global attention.
+The name Hakata dolls first appeared at the time of the 3rd Domestic Industrial Exhibition in 1890, when the dolls won a prize in recognition of their elegance and beauty.
+The name Hakata ningyo was written on the certificate of commendation, and ever since it has been popularly linked with the dolls.

 General Production Process

-Imagining the finished doll and all its robes, facial expression and gestures is an important part of the production process.
-By using a spatula and the fingertips, the artisan draws out of the clay the dolls body, hands, feet, head and face.
-It is a time-consuming and delicate task requiring not only skill but artistic flair and may take several months.
+- 2. Modeling Imagining the finished doll with its robes, facial expression and gestures is an important part of the production process.
+Using a spatula and their fingertips, the artisan draws out the doll's body, hands, feet, head and face.
+It is a time-consuming and delicate task requiring not only skills but also an artistic flair and it may take several months.

 - 3. Molding

-Small blocks of clay 3cm square and 1 cm deep are prepared.
-The details of the doll’s body are made by sticking several of these small clay slabs together with diluted clay called dobe before pressing them with the thumbs into the finished plaster mold.
-When completed the clay doll is carefully removed from the plaster mold to reveal a replica in clay, which is then left to dry.
-As the doll is hollow, this allows even firing through to the very center of the core.
+Small blocks of clay of 3cm square and 1 cm deep are prepared.
+The details of the doll are made by pasting several of these small clay slabs together with diluted clay called dobe before pressing them with the thumbs into the finished plaster mold.
+When completed, the clay doll is carefully removed from the plaster mold to reveal a replica in clay, which is then left to dry.
+As the doll is hollow, this allows an even firing to the very center of the core.

-The dried doll is biscuit-fired in an electric or gas-fired kiln; by starting at a low temperature gradually rising to around 900ºC the absorption of color is improved.
+- 5. Firing The dried doll is biscuit-fired in an electric or gas-fired kiln.
+The absorption of color is improved by starting at a low temperature gradually rising to around 900ºC.

 - 6. Coloring

-The baked clay doll receives many undercoats of Gofun, or shell pigment to the face.
-Next attention is paid to the robes and color applied in the order of Kimono, Obi belt, followed by any patterns.
-In addition according to the design, gold coloring or embossing may be applied.
+After this, attention is paid to the robes and color applied in the order of kimono, obi belt, followed by any patterns.

-Only the most experienced artisans are skilled enough to put the finishing touches to the face of the doll, which will decide the quality of the finished piece.
-The artisan captures the spirit of the doll by drawing the facial expression, first the rouge lips, then the eyes and eyebrows; this step by step process is known as tsuya.
+- 7. Applying the make up Only the most experienced artisans are skilled enough to put the finishing touches to the face of the doll, which will decide the quality of the finished piece.
+The artisan captures the spirit of the doll by drawing the facial expression, first the red lips, then the eyes and eyebrows.
+This step by step process is known as tsuya.

-After several months and a variety of processes, a Hakata Ningyo is finally completed.
+- 8. Completion After several months and a variety of processes, a Hakata doll is finally completed.

 Where to Buy & More Information